FarmDyn/documentation/docs/template/herd_module.md

 turns into a n:1 relation.
 This case is captured by second additive expression in the equation.

-In comparative-static mode *p\_compStatHerd*, all lags are removed such that a steady-state herd model is described.
+In comparative static mode *p\_compStatHerd*, all lags are removed such that a steady-state herd model is described.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/general_herd_module.gms GAMS /herdsBal_[\S\s][^;]*?\.\./ /;/)